|Best overall||Bissell MultiClean Wet Dry Vac||Check Price||

 If you want a wet dry shop vacuum that handles anything, the Bissell MultiClean vac covers all the bases.
 This versatile cleaning tool comes with a variety of features and functions including a blowing function for clearing leaves or blowing up inflatables, a wet suction tool, and a toolkit of different brushes for vacuuming various surfaces and crevices.
 The tank is on wheels for easy movement while vacuuming and its balanced body keeps it from tipping over when it’s pulled.
 This machine is sleek and easy to use for both small at-home messes or bigger shop cleanups.

-Most powerful shop vac: Ridgid WD1450 Wet Dry Vac
+Best powerful: Ridgid WD1450 Wet Dry Vac

 This Ridgid shop vac’s 6-horsepower motor and topnotch dust filters make it one of the most powerful shop vacs on the market.
 Its 14-gallon tank makes it one of the larger models available, which is great if you have a big job and want to avoid frequent stops to empty the tank.
 Despite its size, this large shop vacuum is easy to maneuver thanks to its handled tank and a Tug-A-Long hose that stays locked in during use.
 Another perk?
 The powerful motor is made with noise-reducing technology, offering a quieter performance than other brands.